IBM-Cloud/terraform-provider-ibm/website/docs/d/scc_latest_reports.html.markdown

 * `sort` - (Optional, String) This field sorts results by using a valid sort field.
 To learn more, see [Sorting](https://cloud.ibm.com/docs/api-handbook?topic=api-handbook-sorting).
   * Constraints: The maximum length is `32` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[\\-]?[a-z0-9_]+$/`.
+* `instance_id` - (Required, Forces new resource, String) The ID of the SCC instance in a particular region.

 ## Attribute Reference